The Circle of Chaos

 System:

 This power allows a vampire to determine a person’s true Nature, among other things.
 The vampire concentrates for a turn, then the Player spends 2 points of Energy/Blood and makes a successful roll.
-Information learned depends on how well the Character knows the Target.
+If the Target fails to resist, the information the Player receives depends on how well the Character knows the Target.
 The Storyteller will determine how much information you receive, however the more you already know of someone, the more information you can get.

-The vampire could also read the message locked in a coded missive , or even see the doings of an invisible hand in such events as the pattern of falling leaves (difficulty 6).
-Almost anything might contain some hidden insight, no matter how trivial or meaningless.
+The vampire could also read the message locked in a coded missive, or even see the doings of an invisible hand in such events as the pattern of falling leaves (difficulty 6).
+Almost anything or anyone might contain some hidden insight, no matter how trivial or meaningless.
 The patterns are present in most things, but are often so intricate they can keep a vampire spellbound for hours while she tries to understand their message.

 Description: